AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 Follow these steps to configure the **Load file** activity:

 1. Drag and drop a **Load file** activity into your workflow.
-This activity should be added following a transition containing a population whose targeting dimension does not directly come from Adobe Campaign.
-1. Select the new targeting dimension.
-By default, the targeting dimension is the recipient table (Recipients (nms)), but you can select any other dimension.
-A dimension lets you define the targeted population: recipients, contract beneficiaries, operators, subscribers, etc. Learn more about targeting dimensions in [this page](../../audience/about-recipients.md#targeting-dimensions).
+Click the **Select from file** button.
+1. Select the local file to use.
+The format must be aligned with the [sample file](../../audience/file-audience.md#sample-file).
+1. Preview and check how data is mapped in the central section of the screen.
+1. Adjust the column settings, and how to format data from the available options.
+1. Click **Confirm** once settings are correct.

 ## Example{#load-example}

-In the following example, the activity is configured so that the workflow
+A sample of an external file loading is available with the **Reconciliation** activity in [this section](reconciliation.md#example).